Batmen of All Nations

-Batmen of All Nations are a group of fictional superheroes appearing in American comic books published by DC Comics.
+Batmen of All Nations is a group of superheroes appearing in American comic books published by DC Comics.
 The characters were inspired by the superhero Batman to fight crime in their respective countries.
 The group first appeared in Detective Comics #215.
-Later the Batmen of All Nations were renamed the International Club of Heroes, often known as just the Club of Heroes.
+Later the group was renamed the International Club of Heroes, often known as just the Club of Heroes.
 Post-Crisis on Infinite Earths, they were named the Dome (see Global Guardians) and were not inspired by Batman but the Justice Society of America.

 Grant Morrison featured them in his 2007 run on Batman (#667-669).
 Morrison revealed the modern period fates of the "Club of Heroes":

 Organization history

 In the 1950s, the legend of the Batman had reached the whole world.
 Many people in other countries were inspired by this to become superheroes themselves.
 Years later, Batman decided to hold the first meeting with his counterparts in Gotham City.

 First, in Batman #56, Batman trained Bat-Hombre at the request of a South American president but he turned out to be a member of an outlaw band.
 Batman took the identity himself and the original Bat-Hombre was killed fighting him.
 In Batman #62, he met the Knight and the Squire in England.
 In Batman #65, he trained Wingman.
 In Batman #86, he met the Sioux Man-of-Bats and his son Little Raven.
 In Detective Comics #215, Batman invites the Knight and Squire, the Musketeer, the Gaucho, the Ranger, and the Legionary.
 In World's Finest Comics #89, philanthropist John Mayhew invites Batman and Robin, Superman, the Legionary, the Musketeer, the Gaucho, and the Knight and the Squire to award them membership in his Club of Heroes.
 The Knight and Squire then joined the Ultramarine Corps in JLA #26 and had an adventure with them in JLA Classified #1-3.